stmorse/Lagrange/_posts/2017-02-19-IP-Crossword-puzzles.md

 where $$c_k$$ is some score associated with each word.
 For example if we had some trendy, never-before-used phrase that we wanted to make sure made it into our next puzzle, we'd give it $$c_k = 100$$, and some awful crosswordese like "oleo" we'd give $$c_k = 1$$.
 Etc.  And that's it!

+## Advantages of the IP approach

+This formulation allows us to very easily incorporate two vital parts of crossword construction:  specifying word-to-slot assignments in advance, and/or specifying that certain words make it into the puzzle somewhere.

+The word-to-slot assignment is easy: just set $$z_{k,m}=1$$ as an additional constraint, where $$k$$ is the word you need and $$m$$ is the desired slot.
+Voila.

+The "make sure this word is in the puzzle anywhere" is also straightforward, and can be done two non-equivalent ways.
+The "soft" way would be to just increase the value $$c_k$$ of the desired word sky-high, so the optimizer *really* wants to include it in the puzzle.
+The "hard" way would be to actually include another constraint, $$\sum_m z_{k,m} = 1$$ for the desired $$k$$, so that exactly *one* of the decision variables corresponding to that word is turned on.

 ## Implementation in Python